ambujtewari/rtg/README.md

 ## Trainee News

-- Trainee Daniel Zhang graduates and starts a new job at Facebook, July 2019
+- Daniel Zhang graduates and starts a new job at Facebook, July 2019
-- Trainee Jack Goetz starts a summer internship at Facebook, May 2019
+- Jack Goetz starts a summer internship at Facebook, May 2019
-- Trainees Caleb Ki and Drew Yarger win prestigious NSF Graduate Research Fellowships, April 2019
+- Caleb Ki and Drew Yarger win prestigious NSF Graduate Research Fellowships, April 2019

 ## Trainees